jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 #### Deliverable

-Create a directory named: week-06 in the private repo you were assigned under the itmo-556 folder.
-Push all you lab, podcast and review questions and submit the URL to the week-06 directory to Blackboard.
+Create a directory named: `chapter-06` under the `labs` folder.
+Create a file named: `chapter-06.sh` in that directory containing the answers to each of the lab questions listed above.
+For answers that require two or more commands, chain them together on a single line using the `;` or `&&` metacharacters.
+Submit the URL to the chapter-06.sh file to Canvas.

 #### Footnotes